 THE YOUNG THEATRE started life at St. Alban's Church Hall, North Harrow, Middlesex on Sunday 12th January 1964.
 Founded by Ian R. Wallace, this new group — for young people aged from nine upwards — was originally called The St. Alban's Junior Drama Group and established the concept of being a drama group for young people - run by young people.
 In 1966 the group was renamed and this all-important concept incorporated into THE YOUNG THEATRE's first written constitution which also set out the group's principal Aims and with the support of its first President, John H. Howden, the group quickly established itself and prospered.

-Based at The Burnham Hall and actively supported by its first President, Anne, Lady Burnham, this group also quickly established a reputation for high performance and presentation standards, before moving to the newly created Curzon Centre at Beaconsfield in 1974.
+On 31st May 1970, THE YOUNG THEATRE expanded when a second group was formed at Beaconsfield in Buckinghamshire by Ian R. Wallace and Aviva Wiseman.
+Based at The Burnham Hall (which was off Malthouse Square in the Old Town) and actively supported by its first President, Anne, Lady Burnham, this group also quickly established a reputation for high performance and presentation standards, before moving to the newly created Curzon Centre at Beaconsfield in 1974.

-But it was in 2004, the 40th anniversary year of its formation, that The Young Theatre achieved its biggest success when The Young Theatre (at Beaconsfield) not only won the All England Theatre Festival (becoming the first youth group to win this competition against adult groups from all over the country), but also then represented England at the British Final Festival of One Act Plays with their production of Ball Boys where, up against adult groups from Scotland, Wales and Northern Ireland, they became the first youth group ever to win the British title.
+It was in 2004, the 40th anniversary year of its formation, that The Young Theatre achieved its biggest success when The Young Theatre (at Beaconsfield) not only won the All England Theatre Festival (becoming the first youth group to win this competition against adult groups from all over the country), but also then represented England at the British Final Festival of One Act Plays with their production of Ball Boys where, up against adult groups from Scotland, Wales and Northern Ireland, they became the first youth group ever to win the British title.
 THE YOUNG THEATRE had indeed become “The Best of British”.